 Palki is a fully licensed Indian restaurant located just off Lonsdale Avenue in North Vancouver.
-There is also a second location on Commercial Drive in Vancouver.

 I went for Sunday buffet.

 I love Indian buffets and I've dined at several others.
 By far the best is Saffron in Burnaby.
 I'm stating this because I think I've been spoiled by Saffron which may explain some comments in this review.